fsspec/filesystem_spec/docs/source/features.rst

    of = fsspec.open('dask::s3://bucket/key', s3={'anon': True})

-A couple of more complicates cases:
+A couple of more complicated cases:

 .. code-block:: python